 Common Signs and Locations

-Several common signs that conditions of excessive moisture exist in the home environment include:
+Several common signs that conditions of excessive moisture exist in the home environment include the following:

 - Rusting metal